 I am a volunteer member of a consumer committee at Flinders Medical Centre, where I received my treatment, which gives me a chance to use my voice.
 I am also an active committee member of the Lymphoedema Support Group of South Australia and enjoy being part of a passionate group of people creating change for lymphoedema sufferers.

 I have gained a deeper understanding of myself during the last five years, and have learned much about my body, my brain, and where I fit in the world.
 I have healed physically and emotionally, and now teach other women to do the same.

 I thought I knew the secrets to a successful life before I was diagnosed… Turns out I had a lot more to learn!

-It has taken Breast Cancer to learn to love myself, be happy with what is, and be grateful for all the lessons that have been thrown at me.
+It has taken the experience of breast cancer to teach me to accept and love myself, be happy with what is, and be grateful for all the opportunities for growth that have been thrown at me.
 I have been on a huge journey of self discovery and I now see everything very differently.

 Even though I have done many things the hard way, I have lived a very full life.
 Many years ago, when I was watching my Mum breathe while laying in her bed during her final stages of her illness, she said to me, “Take every opportunity you get.”
 I guess you could say that this has been my theme of living.
 I knew what she meant, but I really figured out what it truly means in recent years.